 What tax years are accepted in Virginia Corporate e-File?

-Virginia's e-File program will accept the current tax year and two prior years for original returns.
-For amended returns, the current tax year and one year prior is accepted.
+Virginia's e-File program will accept the current tax year and 2 prior years for original and amended returns.

 What electronic filing options are available for filing the corporate return?

 The Virginia e-File program is the only electronic option offered for filing Virginia Form 500 and all accompanying schedules.
 This Federal/State program allows Virginia to use IRS technology to receive an electronic copy of the full federal return, the accompanying federal schedules and the Virginia return.
 Virginia does not receive the electronic copy if the data is rejected at the federal IRS level.